varun2864/LSTMMarketPredictor/README.md

 - Python 3.7+
 - Libraries: `yfinance`, `ta`, `scikeras`, `scikit-learn`, `tensorflow`, `pandas`, `numpy`

-## Usage

-1. Clone the repository.
-2. Install the required libraries.
-3. Run the Jupyter Notebook `marketpredictorlstm.ipynb`.

 ## Results

-The LSTM model achieves an accuracy of 60% on the test data.
+The LSTM model achieves an accuracy of approximately 60% on the test data.

 ## Future Work

-- Experimenting with different architectures and hyperparameters for the LSTM model.
+- Different architectures and hyperparameters for the LSTM model.
 - Incorporating more technical indicators and fundamental data.
 - Develop a trading strategy based on the model's predictions.